The Good Home Inquiry

 An evidence-based analysis of England’s housing policies to determine the causes of, and solutions to, the poor quality of so much of our housing.

-Around 10 million people in England currently live in a home that presents a serious threat to their health and safety – defined by the government as ‘non-decent’ homes.¹ About 1.8 million adults are living in damp and/or cold housing and, of these, more than one in ten people are living with health conditions potentially caused or exacerbated by poor housing, causing them to be ‘at risk’ of COVID-19.²
+Around 10 million people in England currently live in a home that presents a serious threat to their health and safety – defined by the government as ‘non-decent’ homes.
+About 1.8 million adults are living in damp and/or cold housing.
+Of these, more than one in ten people are living with health conditions potentially caused or exacerbated by poor housing, causing them to be ‘at risk’ of COVID-19.

-The Inquiry will make evidence-based recommendations for new and amended housing policies that would make it easier to upgrade, maintain and improve our homes.
+- Creating evidence-based recommendations for new and amended housing policies to make it easier to upgrade, maintain and improve our homes

 The Inquiry supports the Centre for Ageing Better’s goal of reducing the number of homes as ‘non-decent’ by at least one million by 2030.